lukekeyte/simba-docs/docs/faq/index.md

 ### How can I contribute to SIMBA?
 We welcome contributions!
 Please contact us to discuss how you might contribute to the project.

+### What features are planned in future releases
+We plan to incorporate a range of new features into the next release, including:
+- Steady-state solver option
+- Full treatment of photodissociation using UV cross sections
+- Option to adopt user-defined C, N2, and CO column densities for self-shielding
+- Additional visualisation tools

 ### Where can I find more examples of SIMBA in use?
-Examples of `SIMBA` applications can be found in:
+Examples of `SIMBA` applications can be found in our code paper (citation in the documentation)
-- The included examples directory
-- Our code paper (citation in the documentation)

 ## Miscellaneous